cabrerahector/wordpress-popular-posts/readme.txt

 2. Upload the `wordpress-popular-posts` folder to the `/wp-content/plugins/` directory.
 3. Activate **Wordpress Popular Posts** plugin through the 'Plugins' menu in WordPress.
 4. In your admin console, go to Design > Widgets (or Presentation > Widgets for Wordpress 2.3 and lower), and drag the Wordpress Popular Posts widget to wherever you want it to be, and click Save Changes.
-5. *optional* In your admin console, go to Design > Widgets (or Presentation > Widgets for Wordpress 2.3 and lower), click Edit on **Popular Posts** and customize it to your likings.
+5. *optional* In your admin console, go to Appearance > Widgets (or Presentation > Widgets for Wordpress 2.3 and lower), click Edit on **Popular Posts** and customize it to your likings.
 Once you're done with it, click on Change and then on Save Changes. **[NEW FEATURE]** You can now also change its settings using WPP Admin page.

 = Placing Wordpress Popular Posts in your templates =